-Q: How did you come up with the idea for Almost Just Friends, and for your character Piper?
+Q: How did you come up with the idea for The Forever Girl, and for your characters?

-Q: What do you think the story says about sibling relationships?
+Q: The novel deals in part with the foster care system.
+What do you think the story says about definitions of family?

 Q: What are you working on now?